Jack-Walton/jack-walton.github.io/AXS/AXS_Assessment.md

 It’s all a fan needs, all in one app.

-See the pages below to learn more about how to use the AXS App:
+See the pages below to learn more about how to use the AXS App.
+Select **How to Use the AXS App** at any time to return to this page.
 - [Create an Account]({{ site.baseurl }}/AXS/create_an_account)
 - [Sign in]({{ site.baseurl }}/AXS/sign_in)
 - [Navigate the App]({{ site.baseurl }}/AXS/navigate_app)